LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 }
 ```

-Method `logout()` sends a request to server to delete current token on server side, and besides it fails or not, destroys token on client and redirects to `register` route.
+Method `logout()` sends a request to the server to delete the current token on the server side, and whether it fails or not, destroys the token on the client and redirects to the `register` route.

 ```js
 async function logout() {